 Heating and hot water Repair category: Notes: It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by a suitably qualified heating engineer on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category:

-Notes: It is understood the property is connected to a shared septic tank which is assumed to be registered with SEPA.
+Notes: The property is understood to be connected to a shared private septic tank which is assumed to be registered with SEPA.
 Regular inspection and maintenance should be anticipated.